 Our legal team includes experienced litigators who have successfully won major class action anti-trust cases against 3M, Microsoft, Weyerhaeuser, General Electric and other large companies.
 Our attorneys are dedicated to protecting community's rights to stop fracking, overturn the stranglehold of state preemption, and establish the right of citizen initiative.
 MindDrive Legal Services based in Boulder, CO is taking the lead to develop statutory and constitutional arguments to block the drilling permits.
 Dan Leftwich was part of the winning legal effort that won us a five-year moratorium on O&G development in Boulder County from 2012-2017, helped five municipalities along the Front Range win ballot measures, and successfully file and defend the first citizen case against the COGCC (please see below.)

 Our lead attorney served as co-counsel on the winning law suit - Martinez vs COGCC (Download Court of Appeals file: Colorado Oil & Gas Conservation Commission (COGCC).
 Representing youth plaintiffs, this decision created new law in Colorado.
 In a landmark opinion, the Court of Appeals ruled that protection of public health, safety and the environment is a mandatory condition that must be met before oil and gas development can be authorized.
 This decision states the right to a livable climate is a higher priority than mineral rights extraction and prohibits the state regulatory agency from issuing ANY drilling permits, including in Boulder County, that may threaten public health and safety and the climate.
-We must defend this decision at the Colorado Supreme Court.
-Please contact us if you are able to contribute to our legal defense with a tax deductible donation.
+We will hear this decision at the Colorado Supreme Court on Monday, Jan.
+14. Please contact us if you are able to contribute to our legal defense with a tax deductible donation.
 Thank you.